zizroc/iep_model/README.md

 You must now download and extract data for the Model.
 Run the 'data_downloader.R' script in your console, i.e., ["~/iep_model/model/R/data/data_downloader.R"]("~/iep_model/model/R/data/data_downloader.R").

 You should now have a set of large data files in their own folders nested within your 'data_path' directory.
 (You will see these listed as .csv files.
 Unfortunately, the FAO uses inconsistent conventions when structuring their data; so we will treat these .csv files as raw data that will need to be reshaped to be used by the Model.
 Reshaping will generally be handled automatically by the '_manager.R' files.
+Manually reshaped files will need to be added separately, in the next step.
 When you confirm that the files have downloaded and been extracted properly, you can also take the opportunity to delete the .zip versions of the data files.)

+## Run the model

+Start a new R session.

 ## Example